-*As of May 2019, FDLE has caught up and is roughly only taking 5 months to process an application.
-Thus, the overall time to completion is approximately 7-9 months.
+*As of August 2020, FDLE has caught up and is roughly only taking 5 months to process an application.
+Thus, the overall time to completion is approximately 7-10 months without any delays.

 How Long Does a Florida Record Expungement Take?